 Well sure, but if you figure out which one Letterman thinks he’s got, let me know.

-Coconut’s owner has an eclectic taste in music, ranging from current pop thru dance/boys wid attitooood/techno/blues to 50s-70s stuff.
-Don McClean aint too rare, but you don’t hear Buddy Holly too often these days.
+Coconut’s owner had an eclectic taste in music, ranging from current pop thru dance/boys wid attitooood/techno/blues to 50s-70s stuff.
+Don Mclean aint too rare, but you don’t hear Buddy Holly too often these days.
 I also loved his coffee cups with the picture of the ‘59 Caddy Eldo convertible.
 Which has got to be the most spectacular production car of all time.

 The bungalows at Coconut Corner (image kohyaonoi.com)UPDATE NOV 08 - quoted prices 500 and 400 before bargaining.

 SABAI CORNER (aka Sabai Cottages in some of he guidebooks) is probably the best known of the Yao Noi bungalow places, with bungalows built up the steep rain forested headland 3 minues walk from Coconut.
-Looked pretty nice to me, all the cheaper 500s gone when I was there.
+Looked pretty nice to me, all the cheaper 500s gone in 2007 and booked out on Agoda months before my Feb 2014 visit.
 Their beachside restaurant is okay, a bit more expensive than Coconut Corner, and does not take top advantage of the offshore karst island views because of trees.
 Jeez, where’s the local chainsaw dealer?

 UPDATE NOV 08 - there was a really big holiday-villa development going in on the inland side of the road between the bars and Sabai on this latest trip - done by the same people who developed Boat Harbour in Phuket.
 I think the aim is to attract wealthy Phuketees and other Thais, but I'm sure Farang money is welcome from all you bond brokers out there wanting to hide ill-gotten gains from the Securities Commission.

-About a km south of Pasai beach towards the main village of Tha Kai is a side road heading south - look for the KOH YAO LAMSAI RESORT AND SEAFOOD sign.
-This place about 2-3 km down the road, right at the end - you will have to continue maybe 50m along a rougher track.
-The restaurant with very reasonable prices is perched on the seaside rocks with superb views across to big Ko Yao Yai, and their bungalows starting at a 600 ask are on a steep slope above and look like they would have similar maybe tree interrupted views.
+About a km south-west of Pasai beach towards the main village of Tha Kai is a side road heading south - look for the KOH YAO LAMSAI RESORT AND SEAFOOD sign.
+This place about 2-3 km down the road, right at the end - you will have to continue maybe 50m along a rougher track when the paving ends.
+The restaurant with reasonable prices is perched on the seaside rocks with superb views across to big Ko Yao Yai, and their bungalows starting at a 600 ask are on a steep slope above and look like they would have similar maybe tree interrupted views.

 Lamsai Seafood's bungalows - the path is pretty steep and needs a torch in sections at night.
-Trees mean ony a 10% view of Yao Yai, but get your fix at the restaurant.
+Trees mean only a 10% view of Yao Yai, but get your fix at the restaurant.

 Traditional style bungalow reduced from 500 to 400 in early shoulder season 08 - I was the only guest.
 Enough room for 2 and their gear, fairly good condition, clean, big bathroom, sink, towels + soap.
 Good mirror.
 I had to turn water on around the back and ask for mozzie net.
 Nice big veranda.
 Very quiet at night.